aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

 }
 ```

-The `details` section is included only if a snapshot is currently in progress.
+The `details` section is included only if a snapshot is in progress.

 ## Verify the migration